angelleye/paypal-woocommerce/readme.txt

 == Screenshots ==

-1. Display Pay with Credit Card and Pay with PayPal / Bill Me Later options on the shopping cart page.
+1. Display Pay with Credit Card and Pay with PayPal / PayPal Credit options on the shopping cart page.
 2. PayPal Express Checkout button on product detail page.
 3. Your logo and cart items accurately displayed on PayPal Express Checkout review pages.
 4. Direct credit card processing option available with PayPal Payments Pro.